 I grew up in a small town; less than a thousand inhabitants.
 Obtaining clothes that would give you a look with a little distinction from the other townsfolk was tough as we all shopped in the same places.
 So running into your clone was commonplace.

 Wearing a Seals Watch should make you feel a bit special, a sense of investing in a well-made timepiece that’s not part of the crowd.
 An intimate piece of bespoke engineering that feels like an extension of your personality; marking you out as someone who understands the importance of those small details and decisions that separate us from a life of homogeny.

-Each Model A variant will be produced in quantities of no more than 100 and sold internationally.
+Each Model A, B and C variants was or will be produced in quantities of no more than 100 and sold internationally.
 You’ll be a member of one of the most disparate owners clubs in the world.